What is Time and Effort Certification and why do I have to sign?

 There are two different kinds of match: cash and in-kind

 - Cash match are items or time that is not funded directly through the grant.
 Typically it is funded from elsewhere in your department or college.

-- In-Kind match would be a donation of time or materials, above and beyond, that a dollar amount can be determined.
+- In-Kind match could be a donation of time or materials, above and beyond the grant, for which a dollar amount can be determined.
 A memo detailing time spent or an assigned value to supplies & equipment will have to be completed and signed by the PI.

 Can the same items or hours be claimed as match on different grants?

 No. The full value of one item cannot be claimed on more than one grant.
-If the item was purchased to equally use between two grants than 50/50 split could be claimed.
+If the item was purchased to usequally between two grants then a 50/50 split could be claimed.

 If the time spent on the grant is beyond my normal workload can I receive an overload payment?

 No, overload payments are not allowed on federal awards.
 Overload payments are allowed on privately funded or other non-federally funded grants but should be submitted on the budget as such.